 In a way, Ballard uses Vermilion Sands to chronicle the psychopathology of a specific geographical location.
 The book is also a fascinating study of art in all its various forms, dealing with the creation of music, poetry, architecture, sculpture, and other art forms, including some quite bizarre ones.

-I consider J.G.
-Ballard to be one of the most important writers of the 20th and early 21st centuries.
+J.G.
+Ballard is one of the most important writers of the 20th and early 21st centuries.
 In terms of cultural influence, he is as important as William S. Burroughs.

 Here’s a list of his books: